Coexistence Research

 For the past several years, Polar Bears International has been testing whether ground-based radar could be used to detect polar bears, serving as an early warning system that could alert communities or work sites to approaching bears, part of our ongoing efforts to protect polar bears and people, keeping both safe.

 We chose the Town of Churchill, Canada, as the ideal place for testing this equipment because polar bears reliably gather there each fall as they wait for the sea ice to form.
-We tested several different types of radar, narrowing our choices to the most promising.
-The systems range from simple to complex, with some of the devices better for use in camps, others better for towns.
+After testing several different types of radar to determine their effectiveness, we narrowed our choices to Spotter Global.

-We are now at the point with each system where we can turn them over to partners for fine-tuning and final development.
-For example, the fall of 2023 will be our final test of the SpotterGlobal system with their updated software package.
-A graduate student from the University of Alberta will then take the lead on teaching the new AI and reviewing its effectiveness for identifying polar bears.
-Following efforts this fall, we plan to publish our findings in 2024 and make our test unit available to partners for real-time use in Churchill or other communities, pending needs and capabilities.
+We are nearing the point where we can turn the project over to partners for fine-tuning and final development.
+For example, after testing the AI at the Assiniboine Park Zoo in the summer of 2024 to reliably recognize polar bears, we've planned a final season of testing in Churchill with wild polar bears in the fall of 2024.
+We plan to publish our findings and make our test unit available to partners for real-time use in Churchill or other communities, pending needs and capabilities.